postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

 - **Get Variable**

-  Retrieves the value of a previously assigned variable.
+  Retrieves the value of a previously-assigned variable.

 - **Template**